 Intro to Skyfire

 Skyfire was hatched when award-winning photographer Matthew Kuhns wanted a way to know where to go for good light.
 Photographers will spend the majority of their time chasing light.
 Matthew wanted to know where to go without wasting any time.

-The app is available exclusively as an add-in service in The Photographer’s Ephemeris for iOS, an $8.99 tool every photographer should have on their phone.
+The app is available exclusively as an add-on in The Photographer’s Ephemeris for iOS, an $8.99 essential app for photographers.
 If you’re not familiar with it, TPE will tell you exactly where in the sky the sun & moon are throughout the day, where shadows will be, and more.